rahulgopinath/rahulgopinath.github.io/_posts/2023-10-19-remove-left-recursion.markdown

 </form>
 Removing the indirect left-recursion is a bit more trickier.
 The algorithm starts by establishing some stable ordering of the nonterminals so that they can be procesed in order.
+Next, we apply an algorithm called `Paull's` algorithm [^1], which is as follows:

 <!--
 ############